 As you review the Continuing Education Session and Workshop Elective options available for this year's Annual Conference, you will see that each class is marked with a Level.
 The Levels are a tool to help you determine which classes will be most beneficial FOR YOU.

-Writers who have been studying the craft for a while and have become strong writers, are receiving some requests for full manuscripts, but are getting rejected and haven't acquired an agent will benefit from this track.
-Classes will delve deeper into strengthening the elements of a good manuscript and proposal as well as help identify the areas a writer needs to improve to help advance his/her career.
+These sessions will best benefit novelists with moderate writing experience.
+The material will be presented for those writers making progress on a novel or novels.
+These classes will delve deeper into strengthening the elements of a good manuscript and proposal as well as help identify the areas a writer needs to improve to help advance his/her career.

 Participation of an individual presenter, agent, editor, or publisher in the ACFW conference does not constitute endorsement by ACFW.
 Conference attendees are advised to use due diligence and take personal responsibility when choosing industry professionals with whom to schedule appointments or enter into agreement.